Lofoten

 Norway

-Whether you use this opportunity to ski in Lillehammer, home to the 1994 Winter Olympics, fish in the Trøndelagregion, climb the rocky wilderness and waterfalls of the Seven Sisters Falls or simply enjoy some world-class modern design in Oslo, you won’t feel anything even close to resembling ordinary.
 The only thing to be aware of is that daylight varies greatly during the year.
-In December, the Oslo sun sets around 3:30, while in the summer months there is a prolonged sunlight known as the “white nights”.
-Norwegians have taken advantage of this vibrant Nordic sun by creating a thriving outdoor music culture, which includes the annual Øya Festival in August, one of the largest and most popular music events in the world, as well as several “midsummer” all-night parties.
-Meanwhile, all those months of darkness have helped create a dynamic nightlife culture, filled with lingonberry cocktails and Akevitt Apéritifs, which make the long winter evenings go by all the quicker.
+In December, the Oslo sun sets around 3:30, while in the summer months, there is a prolonged sunlight known as the “white nights”.
+Norwegians have taken advantage of this vibrant Nordic sun by creating a thriving outdoor music culture, which includes the annual Øya Festival in August, one of the largest and most popular music events in the world, as well as several “midsummer” all-night parties, where heads are traditionally strewn with crowns of wildflowers.